alphasldiallo/alphasldiallo.github.io/_posts/2020-08-12-dynamic-time-warping-algorithm-for-trajectories-similarity.md

 The main goal of this article is to guide through the process of finding the similarity between two trajectories and to find the warp path between two time series that is optimal.

-In order to find the similarity between two trajectories, we need to compute a distance matrix  **dG**.
-It can be considered as a multidimensional array mapping every point of _ **P** _ with _ **Q** _ by their real distance.
+In order to find the similarity between two trajectories, we need to compute a distance matrix  **dG** which can be considered as a multidimensional array mapping every point of a trajectory _**P**_  with points of a trajectory _**Q**_  by their real distance.
 To find the distance between two geographic points, we can use the **Harvesine formula** illustrated in the equation below:

 <div align="center">